ColinTr/ClassificationForRegression/README.md

     The options are :
     * grid_search : Automatically optimize the hyperparameters for the given dataset using a grid search (Choices : True, False)
+    * tuning_size : The percentage of the training set to reserve for hyper-parameters tuning in the grid search.
+Only relevant if --grid_search is set to True
+    * extracted_only : Use only the extracted features to train the regressor
     * use_hyperparam_file : Use the hyperparameters in the hyperparameters.json file that is in the same folder of the dataset (Choices : True, False)
     * output_path : The folder where the results will be saved (will be generated if not defined)
     * n_estimators : The number of trees in the forest of RandomForest or the number of gradient boosted trees for XGBoost